cran/Rgretl/README.md

 installed systemwide.
-In the case of absence of a searcheable gretl installation on the OS, the package will be attached with a diagnostic message, and all package functions will print the diagnostics, follewed by `NULL` output.
+In the case of absence of a searcheable gretl installation on the OS, the package will be attached with a diagnostic message, and all package functions will print the diagnostics, followed by `NULL` output.
 Gretl can be downloaded from <http://gretl.sourceforge.net>.
-The minimal gretl version required by the current package version is 2017c.
+The minimal gretl version required by the current package version is 2016c.

 ##### Linux

-Most of mopular Linux distributions have gretl binaries at official repositories, but in many cases reposes' versions are outdated.
-It is recommended to compile gretl from the sourses.
+Most of popular Linux distributions have gretl binaries at official repositories, but in many cases reposes' versions are outdated.
+It is recommended to compile gretl from the sources.
 One can download stand-alone User's guide from <https://sourceforge.net/projects/gretl/files/manual/>.
 Appendix C contains instructions on installing gretl dependencies and on building the program.

 ##### Mac OS X

 Gretl binaries can be downloaded from <http://gretl.sourceforge.net/osx.html>
+The GUI program should have been run (main window/Tools/Gretl console: run, e.g. help) beforehand and this way a valid `~/.gretl2rc` file should be created in the user's home directory.
+The default place for `gretlcli` is `/Applications/Gretl.app/Contents/Resources/bin/gretlcli`
+Then the path should be made searchable, e.g. by running in shell
+`export PATH=$PATH:~/Applications/Gretl.app/Contents/Resources/bin/`
+(the path should be adjusted if the actual path of `gretl` installation is different)
+Of course, R should be restarted after these operations.

 ##### Windows™

 Gretl binaries for Windows™ can be downloaded from
 <http://gretl.sourceforge.net/win32/>.
 During the
-installation process "**include into PATH**" option should be **swithed on**.
+installation process "**include into PATH**" option should be **switched on**.

 ###### Known path issues
 The code inside the package functions uses